Some Facts About Morphs

 How to use Poser magnets

 1) Select a body part of the figure or clothing, e.g. chest.
+Then Object - Create Magnet Poser creates a big magnet.

 2) Select the yellow crossbeam.
 That's the magnet base and it's used for positioning the magnet.
 You can scale and move the base so you can see your figure again.
+I would position the chest magnet slightly in front of the chest.

 3) The white circle (which in reality is a sphere) is the magnet zone, it defines the zone of influence.
 The smaller the zone, the smaller the area which is affected by the deformation.
 You can also flatten and move the magnet zone in order to deform only the front part or the back.